 The above list is not comprehensive, but an overview of the common residence eligibility criteria for England, Wales, Scotland and Northern Ireland.
 There may be other exceptions.
 For full details, please refer to the student finance body for the relevant UK nation, or the UK Council for International Student Affairs (UKCISA), who list detailed criteria.
 See the links under What you need to do, at the foot of this page.

 Brexit is not set to have any immediate impact on funding for EU students attending university in the UK.
-Each of the UK's nations have now confirmed that EU students starting a degree in 2019 will be eligible for financial support for the duration of their course, on the same basis as they are currently (in Scotland, extended to students starting a course in 2020).
+Each of the UK's nations have now confirmed that EU students starting a degree in 2020 will be eligible for financial support for the duration of their course, on the same basis as they are currently.

 If you, or a family member, are an EU national and have lived in the European Economic Area or Switzerland for the three years before your course begins, you will be eligible for student finance to provide a tuition fee loan.
 You will need to repay the loan.

 The fees charged to EU students are the same as for ‘Home’ students.
 This includes Scotland and Northern Ireland, where other students from the 'rest of the UK' (RUK) are charged more.

 If you normally live in the UK nation being applied to for student finance, and didn't move there for the purpose of studying, you may also qualify for living cost support.
 To be eligible, you must also have lived in the UK for at least three years before the start of your course (five years, if resident in England).

 The rules on previous study apply if you have already studied a publicly-funded higher education course in the UK or EU.
 Please see the section on Previous study below for details.